SPLAB-UFCG/Moenda/rules.md

 * Every function must receive as parameters the path to the analyzed file and the path to the settings file.
 * Each function must return an object with the following properties: `status, line, column, msg, data, name`.
-* All the functions in the rules file must be exported, example:
+* All the functions in the rules file must be exported

 ```
--- rules file
+rulesfile.js
 {
   rule1: function(path, config){
     console.log("example1");